Searching by Mathematical Subject Classification (MSC):

 - Or zoom out to find general expositions.

-- Look at Adam Glesser's review of Antonio Machi's book, Groups: An introduction to ideas and methods of the theory of groups.
+- Click on MR2987234 to read Adam Glesser's review of Antonio Machi's book, Groups: An introduction to ideas and methods of the theory of groups.
 Glessner's review emphasizes the "copious exercises" and that "nearly every section has several well-chosen illustrations of the theory."
 Glesser mentions "Sylow theorems" (which was a search keyword).

-- Search in Springerlink database to find the book (link at book title in previous step).
+- Click on the link at the (misleading) word, "article", which takes you to the book in the Springerlink database (link also at book title in previous step).